Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 Accesses.* HPCA 2014.](https://users.ece.cmu.edu/~omutlu/pub/dram-access-refresh-parallelization_hpca14.pdf)
 [\[6\] Myoungsoo Jung. *SCIC: A System C Interface Converter for DRAMSim.* 2011.](https://github.com/LBNL-CODEX/DRAMSim_SystemC)

-With Ramulator we may explore hardware accelerators on many state-of-art memory models.
+Thus it is adopted in this project.
+With Ramulator, we may explore hardware accelerators on many state-of-art memory models.
 As it is initially devloped for memory architecture research and can't be used directly in a SystemC design, we aim to integrate ramulator in a SystemC design in this project.
 To utilize the Ramulator as a memory model in a SystemC design, we mainly solved the following problems: